Articles in Featuring Felines are written by

 The story was picked up by the local paper, the Kenosha News, which also published online — resulting in a storm of protest from readers — and was also covered in television news.
 The consensus of the board was that in fact many libraries had cats — notable Dewey of Iowa — and that as Maggie had been there for 15 years she deserved to live out her days there.
 She was quite old, on a special diet, and in any case rarely went into the public part of the establishment.
 Another board member personally paid a vet's bill.

-It's not clear how things would have ended, but in fact Maggie took the matter into her own paws, as it were, by dying in June 2010.
+It's not clear how things would have ended, but in fact Maggie took the matter into her own paws, as it were, and passed away in June 2010.
 Her age was uncertain, but was estimated at between 15 and 18 years.
 Her passing was marked on the library's website — and unfortunately there will be no further cats at Salem.

 Library cat Neo - Seaside Public Library, Seaside, Oregon